slactjohnson/pcdsdaq/README.rst

    :target: https://codecov.io/gh/pcdshub/pcdsdaq
    :alt: Code Coverage

-The pcdsdaq module provides a clean interface for user control of the LCLS1 DAQ through the LCLS1 DAQ's Python c libraries, ``pydaq``, ``pycdb``, and ``pyami``.
+The pcdsdaq module provides a higher-level interface for user control of the LCLS1 DAQ through the LCLS1 DAQ's Python C libraries, ``pydaq``, ``pycdb``, and ``pyami``.
 It provides utilities for controlling DAQ runs and incorporating the DAQ into ``bluesky`` plans.

 Requirements